Superconductivity of repulsive spinless fermions with sublattice potentials

 where $c_i$, ($c_i^{\dagger}$) is the fermionic annihilation (creation) operator on site $i$, and $n_i=c^{\dagger}_ic_i$.
-The symbols $\langle i,j \rangle, \langle\langle i,j \rangle\rangle$ denote nearest neighbors and next-nearest neighbors accordingly.
+The symbols $\langle i,j \rangle$ and $\llangle i,j \rrangle$ denote nearest neighbors and next-nearest neighbors, respectively.
 We limit our attention to repulsive interaction $V>0$ and sublattice potential $D\gg |t|>0$ on the sublattice $B$.
 At half filling and large $D$, the ground state is expected to have the $A$ sublattice fully filled and the $B$ sublattice unfilled.
 When $t'=0$, the Hamiltonian exhibits an explicit symmetry of particle-hole transformation $c_A^\dagger\to c_A$ and $c_B^\dagger\to -c_B$ combined with spatial inversion that interchanges the sublattices.
-When $t' \neq0$, the combined particle-hole symmetry equivalently changes the sign of $t'$.
+When $t' \neq0$, the combined particle-hole transformation equivalently changes the sign of $t'$.
+In this work, we will only introduce $t'\ne 0$ on the square lattice while $t'=0$ on the honeycomb lattice, which is motivated by the discussion below.

-We focus on electron doping the system above half filling, where the low-energy physics is controlled by those extra electrons on the $B$ lattice.
-The effective model is derived by a Schrieffer–Wolff transformation~\cite{MacDonald, Chernyshev} (details see the supplement~\cite{suppm}).
-Up to the second-order of $t$, this effective Hamiltonian contains terms of hopping, correlated hopping, and interactions: $H_{\textrm{eff}}=H_{\textrm{hopping}}+H_{\textrm{ch}}+H_{U}$.
+We focus on electron doping the system near half filling, where the low-energy physics is controlled by those extra electrons on the $B$ lattice.
+The effective model is derived by a Schrieffer-Wolff transformation~\cite{MacDonald, Chernyshev} (for details see the Supplemental Material~\cite{suppm}).
+Up to the second order of $t$, this effective Hamiltonian contains terms of hopping, correlated hopping, and interactions: $H_{\textrm{eff}}=H_{\textrm{hopping}}+H_{\textrm{ch}}+H_{U}$.